At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar. Limited home and school services are also available.

 An ABA certification pathway in French (online!) should be available or soon-to-be-available for our center staff.
 This pathway lies at the core of ABA Senegal's sustainability mission.
 Therapy will ideally be supervised by Senegalese professionals for Senegalese clients.

-At the end of Year 2 the Director will have the capability to take on practicum supervisees who wish to begin their own formal education in ABA (Masters degree and English-language mastery NO longer required, thanks to the IBAO!).
+At the end of Year 2 the Director will have the capability to take on practicum supervisees who wish to begin their own formal education in ABA (Masters degree and English-language mastery NO longer required, hopefully!).
 If a pathway is ready before this point, distance francophone supervision will be sought.
 Practicum supervision will be paired with online coursework (www.aba-online.fr), culminating in an online exam.

 We hope that ABA certification candidates will be beginning their studies by the end of Year 3.
 At this point, ABA Senegal will begin registering as a francophone online CEU provider (none exists as of yet) for students who will soon graduate.